What are the key differences between OLAP and OLTP?

 Yes, you read it correctly.
 In the past, reports used to be generated from OLTP systems, even before the evolution of the OLAP and Data Warehouse systems.

 These reports used to be more static in nature.
-With the evolution of OLAP systems gave more flexibility to build multidimensional models to perform more complex data analytics.
-This compromises, but is not limited to, roll up, drilldown, slice, and dice of data, exploratory, explanatory, and descriptive analysis using various analytical tools.
+The evolution of OLAP systems gave more flexibility to build multidimensional models and to perform more complex data analytics.
+This comprises, but is not limited to, roll up, drilldown, slice, and dice of data, exploratory, explanatory, and descriptive analysis using various analytical tools.

 The following table illustrates key feature comparisons between OLTP and OLAP systems.

-Register your free trial of ByteHouse cloud data warehouse here; now you can get US$400 credit for free.
+Start your free trial of ByteHouse cloud data warehouse and get US$400 credit for free.

 About the author: Sudarsan is a customer solution architect at ByteDance; and, he is a CDMP (DAMA) certified data architect with prior experiences with National University of Singapore, Development Bank of Singapore, Standard Chartered Bank and BNP Paribas.